cristiantg/whisper-utils/README.md

 python3 decode_whispertimestamped_folder.py input_folder whisper_model lang_code output_folder cache_model_folder prompts_folder[0 for none]
 ```

+- *input_folder*: folder with audio files.
+- *whisper_model*: tiny, small, medium, large… (choose one).
+- *lang_code*: en, nl, etc. (see Whisper models).
+- *output_folder*: folder for the Whisper output (.txt and .json files will be generated here).
+- *cache_model_folder*: folder in which the Whisper models will be downloaded and stored.
+- *prompts_folder*: folder with the prompts of the audio files.
+By default, .prompt files with the same name as in the audio_folder.
+Write 0 if you do not want to set this value.

 ```
 # Examples Python

+python3 decode_whispertimestamped_folder.py audio/en tiny en output/en models 0

 python3 decode_whispertimestamped_folder.py audio/en tiny en output/en models prompts/en

 nohup time python3 decode_whispertimestamped_folder.py audio/en tiny en output/en models 0 &
 ```
 ```